leeneedham/Getting-CleaningData/README.md

 Using the "mapvalues" function from the plyr package, I renamed the "activity" numerical codes with names according to the activity_labels dataframe, substituting lower case for upper case.

 require(plyr)
+complete_sub$activity <- mapvalues(complete_sub$activity, c(1:6), c("walking", "walkingUpstairs", "walkingDownstairs", "sitting", "standing", "laying"), warn_missing = TRUE)

+#### Original incorrect code:
 complete$activity <- mapvalues(complete$activity, c(1:6), c("walking", "walkingUpstairs", "walkingDownstairs", "sitting", "standing", "laying"), warn_missing = TRUE)
+#### NOTE:
+In the uploaded "tidy" data set, the activity names were inadvertantly mapped to the older "complete" dataset as above, and therefore were not correctly mapped to the "complete_sub" dataset which was further processed and uploaded.
+The corrected code, and the corrected "tidyDataSmart.txt" text file, is the version on GitHub.

 ######